bmitchinson/v2.mitchinson.dev/source/_posts/jest-typescript-mocks.md

 It was surprisingly hard to find a recently written article about the fastest way to setup Jest with some simple class mocks in Typescript.
-The following example demonstrates mocking a classes and modifying methods of an already mocked class within a single test.
+The following example demonstrates mocking a class and modifying methods of that mocked class within a single test.

 Libraries like jest-ts-auto-mock are not used, cause I was unable to find a way to get them to work.
 Could have just been using them wrong but who knows.